Making Tax Digital (MTD) is the digital transformation of the United Kingdom’s tax system by HMRC.

 Examples of accepted digital links:

-As an HMRC approved API, Comply can assist businesses in adhering to Making Tax Digital obligations.
+Recognised by HMRC, Comply can assist businesses in adhering to Making Tax Digital obligations.
 Any adjustments to submitted data are fully tracked by Comply to ensure it is compliant with MTD requirements during preparation and adjustments can only be amended before the submission.
 Comply provides a full audit trail for the HMRC.